ArKaneVision/JavaSynth-Api/README.md

   And check out the client repo [Here](https://github.com/ArKaneVision/JavaSynth-Client)

 ## Technologies used
-  The back end was built with:
   * MongoDB
   * Mongoose
   * Express
   * Curl
   * JavaScript
   * Node.js

 ## Install
-  to install dependencies use ` npm install `
+  to install dependencies run ` npm install `

 ## Future Features

-  I would like to functions to the back end that agrigate stats about users and create a social media like experience sharing synth settings.
+  I would like to add functions to the back end that aggregate stats about users and create a social media like experience sharing synth settings.

-  Far future I would like to create an AI that sorts the synth settings by tone.
+  Far future I would like to create an AI that sorts the synth settings by tone types.

 ## Why MongoDB

   I chose to use MongoDB because of the shape of my data, The model is perfect to be repersented by a JSON object.
-I is scalable and fast for last simple files
+It is scalable and fast for large simple files

 ## Catalog of Routes